kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/topics/powervs/creating-a-cluster.md

     > **Note:**
     > - Set `EXP_CLUSTER_RESOURCE_SET` to `true` as the cluster will be deployed with external cloud provider which will create the resources to run the cloud controller manager.
     > - The `IBMPOWERVS_IMAGE_NAME` value below should reflect the name of the custom image and the `kubernetes-version` value below should reflect the kubernetes version of the custom image.
+    > - While working with unreleased versions like from main branch, instead of `--flavor=powervs` use `--from=./templates/cluster-template-powervs.yaml`.

     ```console
     IBMPOWERVS_SSHKEY_NAME="my-pub-key" \